5. The Rapture of the Saints

 We will Know the Season but Not the Day or Hour.

-There are some who tell us that no one will be expecting the rapture when it occurs.
+Some say that no one will be expecting the rapture when it occurs.
 They say that it could happen at any time.
 Some teachers have given this teaching a name, calling it "The Doctrine of Immanency."
 They say that there are no prophesied events that must occur before the Church is caught away.
 They believe that the Rapture could occur at any minute.
 Like a thief in the night is not expected, they say that Christ will come at an unexpected time.
-But Jesus said that we would know the season of time, but not the exact day or hour, “No one knows about that day or hour, not even the angels in heaven…” (Matthew 24:36).
+But Jesus said that believers will know the season of time, but not the exact day or hour, “No one knows about that day or hour, not even the angels in heaven…” (Matthew 24:36).
 The context of that statement, though, is right after Jesus has told us that we may know the season.
 He said:

 32“Now learn this lesson from the fig tree: As soon as its twigs get tender and its leaves come out, you know that summer is near.
 33Even so, when you see all these things, you know that it is near, right at the door.
 34Truly I tell you, this generation will certainly not pass away until all these things have happened.
 35Heaven and earth will pass away, but my words will never pass away.
 36“But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father (Matthew 24:32-36).